dsoprea/PyInotify/inotify/resources/README.rst

 The other differences from the standard functionality:

 - You can't remove a watch since watches are automatically managed.
-- Even if you provide a very restrictive mask that doesn't allow for directory create/delete events, the IN_ISDIR, IN_CREATE, and IN_DELETE flags will still be added.
+- Even if you provide a very restrictive mask that doesn't allow for directory create/delete events, the *IN_ISDIR*, *IN_CREATE*, and *IN_DELETE* flags will still be added.

 =====